Pixhawk: Ultrasonic Sensor Setup Guide

 Test Features

-3. Maxbotix I2CXL-MaxSonar-EZ4 - Ultrasonic Sensor Pixhawk connection
+3. I2CXL-MaxSonar-EZ4 - Ultrasonic Sensor Pixhawk connection

 Our MB1242 is an indoor sensor that has been successfully used outdoors on Copter.